I'm Michele Sidorenkov

 Trained Chef & Registered Dietitian Nutritionist

-Welcome to my little slice of the internet, where you’ll find my healthy recipes, ingredient guides, and food adventures!
+Welcome to My Millennial Kitchen!
+Here you'll find my healthy recipes, ingredient guides, and food adventures!
 I love whipping up healthy recipes that have a little flare and lots of flavor.
-I try to keep my recipe prep and active cook time under 30 minutes, so you don’t have to spend all day in the kitchen!
+When creating recipes, I try to keep it simple and let the ingredients shine.
 My recipes are inspired by the seasons, my current cravings, and latest travel adventure.
-From my plate to your screen, I don’t want you to miss a single bite!

 I am a trained chef and Registered Dietitian Nutritionist living in Phoenix, Arizona with my husband Mark and our dog Sadie.
 I was born and raised in the San Francisco Bay Area and wandered over to Arizona for college .. and never left!